welcoMattic/dockerfiles/lufi/README.md

 * SECRET : random string used to encrypt cookies (default : 0423bab3aea2d87d5eedd9a4e8173618)
 * MAX_FILE_SIZE : maximum file size of an uploaded file in bytes (default : 10000000000)
 * CONTACT : lufi contact (default : contact@domain.tld)
+* DEFAULT_DELAY : default time limit for files in days (default : 1 (0 for unlimited))
+* MAX_DELAY : number of days after which the images will be deleted (default : 0 for unlimited)

-Tip : you can use the following command to generate SECRET. `date +%s | md5sum | head -c 32`
+Tips : you can use the following command to generate SECRET. `date +%s | md5sum | head -c 32`

 ### Volumes
-* /data : lufi's database is here
+* /usr/lufi/data : lufi's database is here
-* /files : Location of uploaded files
+* /usr/lufi/files : Location of uploaded files
+* /usr/lufi/themes : Location of themes

 ### Ports
 * 8080